wnam98/Machine-Learning-Regression-and-Gradient-Descent-Models/README.md

 ## Running the script in your terminal

+This script is only compatible with Python 3.
+Your system should preferably have version 3.5 or above.
 For MacOS/Linux users, cd into the directory containing the script and enter the following command:
 ```
 python3 data.py